Classical limit of diagonal form factors and HHL correlators: Conclusions

 The relevance of the obtained results is twofold.
 On the one hand, the algorithm for the classical evaluation of diagonal form factors may be an important and useful crosscheck of the full quantum expressions, as these are in fact extremely complicated, as they would arise from a diagonal singular limit of a $2n$-particle form factor.
 On the other hand, within the AdS/CFT correspondence the evaluation of Heavy-Heavy-Light OPE coefficients reduces, as advocated in~\cite{Bajnok:2014sza}, to an integral over the moduli space of the finite volume solution.
 This led to the conjecture spelled out in \cite{Bajnok:2014sza} that the HHL OPE coefficients of `symmetric' operators are related to diagonal form factors through finite volume expectation values of the appropriate part of the worldsheet vertex operator.
 The contribution of the present paper in this respect is to provide a framework which works for any number of particles.

 There are many interesting directions of future research.
 It would be particularly interesting to determine the exact finite volume multiparticle solutions for an integrable QFT.
 Then one could analyze the moduli space of these solutions and map its periodicity properties.
 A proper geometric quantization of this moduli space should lead to the Bethe-Yang equations.
 In the paper we provided explicit expressions for the classical limit of diagonal connected form factors with two particles for the exponential operators in the sine-Gordon theory.
-It would be challenging to evaluate the classical limit of the complicated quantum expression including multipole contour integrals to check our proposal.
+It would be challenging to evaluate the classical limit of the complicated quantum expression including multiple contour integrals to check our proposal.
 We calculated the explicit expressions for low powers of the exponential operators directly.
 It would be nice to find a closed expression for generic powers and to extend the results for higher multiparticle states.
 Work is in progress into these directions.
 The semiclassical finite volume form factors analyzed in \cite{Smirnov:1998kv} for the conformal case also revealed a connection with moduli space and Bethe-Ansatz equations.
 It would be very interesting to elaborate the connection between our results and \cite{Smirnov:1998kv} in order to find a unified description.

-{\bf Acknowledgements.} RJ was supported by NCN grant 2012/06/A/ST2/00396 and ZB by a Lend\"ulet Grant and by OTKA K116505.
+{\bf Acknowledgments.} RJ was supported by NCN grant 2012/06/A/ST2/00396 and ZB by a Lend\"ulet Grant and by OTKA K116505.
 This work was supported by a Polish-Hungarian Academy of Science cooperation.